 Our work to apply groundbreaking research to reduce emissions at Bolivar is globally-recognised as a benchmark for wastewater treatment plants.

 We have reduced our nitrous oxide emissions by 30 per cent, which also led to further plant improvements and energy savings.
-This research partnership has not only reduced our emissions footprint, we are now impacting international climate change policy.
+This research partnership has reduced our emissions footprint, and we are now impacting international climate change policy.